elysia090/Lab/docs/IPC.md

 20.6 For NOT_FULL_ENABLED, was_full detection MUST use a fresh head.load(Acquire).
 20.7 Creator MUST set arena_offset=0 and arena_bytes=0 in v0.0.1.
 20.8 Creator MUST set all reserved bytes and reserved flag bits to 0; attach MUST reject otherwise.
+20.9 Futex addresses passed to syscalls are the shared 32-bit doorbell words in the mapping.

 End of ShmSpscFutexQueue Spec v0.0.1